-Scooters: Sidewalk Nuisances, Or The Future Of Public Transportation?
+Scooters: Sidewalk Nuisances, Or The Future Of Local Transportation?

-Scooters: Sidewalk Nuisances, Or The Future Of Public Transportation?
+Scooters: Sidewalk Nuisances, Or The Future Of Local Transportation?

 When Adam Stephens walked into his office in Milwaukee one morning in late June, he found messages complaining about the Birds.
 The deputy city attorney was not amused.